Joe Biden Leads Donald Trump By 10 Points In New National Poll

 “In Wisconsin and nationally, Biden’s handling of recent protests about the treatment of African Americans by police is met with slightly higher approval than President Trump’s.”

-In terms of demographics, the former vice president still has a double-digit edge over Trump, while the the incumbent still leads among White men — although by a smaller margin than in 2016.
+In terms of demographics, the former vice president still has a double-digit edge over Trump, while the incumbent still leads among white men, although by a smaller margin than in 2016.

 CBS News also noted the effects of each party’s convention on their candidates and suggested that both received a net gain.